aidanc1266/apcsa-freedom-project/tool/learning-log.md

 * The plugins put in loads of code already for the game so I need to figure out where I start

 11/5/23:
-* Remade my IDE, realized there was something wrong and ran into a dead end, used another guide (insert video later)
+* Remade my IDE, realized there was something wrong and ran into a dead end, used another [guide](https://www.youtube.com/watch?v=55qUIf3GMss)
 * This guide will direct me on how to make specific things in Minecraft (items, textures, etc)

 11/13/23